tamberg/fhnw-iot-project-example/README.md

 > * Slides, source code and setup steps on GitHub.
 > * Both team members are able to explain the project.

+It is a temperature and humidity monitoring system with a configurable alert, see reference model and use cases.

 ### Team members
 * [@tamberg](https://github.com/tamberg)
 * [@DIYKulturZH](https://github.com/DIYKulturZH)